 He also said that Durst presented medical marijuana cards for a legal number of plants, which should have protected him from arrest or prosecution, according to the law.
 The deputies failed to mention to Fanara that Durst was a caregiver and had shown them the cards.

-Jarema said in an interview that deputies did not need a search warrant because they spotted marijuana from the helicopter, and had no way of km moving that Drost was a legal caregiver wall he presented his slate-approved clacks once the:, were on the property.
-At that point. the!, could sec a marijuana plain slicking out between the six-lion fence and hoop house.
+Jarema said in an interview that deputies did not need a search warrant because they spotted marijuana from the helicopter, and had no way of knowing that Drost was a legal caregiver while he presented his state-approved case once they were on the property.
+At that point, they could see a marijuana plant sticking out between the six-foot fence and hoop house.

 Both Jarema and Williams said after the trial that they felt the resolution of the case was fair, based on the facts.